 Provision of technical support to the Bank of Tanzania in the implementation of Tanzania’s National Financial Education Framework, ensuring the public is educated and informed of their rights, responsibilities and redress options in the financial sector.
-The project forms part of the five year implementation plan adopted by the National Council for Financial Inclusion (NCFI), extending financial services to vulnerable target segments in the country (youth, women, rural poor).
+The project forms part of the five year implementation plan adopted by the National Council for Financial Inclusion, extending financial services to vulnerable target segments (youth, women, rural poor).
 Dimes’ work focuses on the institutionalisation of the framework, establishing a funding strategy, a consumer strategy, preparing the educational system for stakeholders involved, and on measuring levels of financial capability.

 Creation of evidence base for and development of advocacy strategy for the Simavi and Solidaridad’s Golden Line programme, targeting women’s rights and economic empowerment of women living in and around gold mining communities in Ghana and Tanzania.
 Designed communication, evaluation and strategy implementation tools regarding national and international advocacy focused on increasing policymakers’ consideration of gender in responsible policies and practices as well as grassroots and national-level advocacy focusing on raising the voices of women and communities regarding women’s economic rights, in order to influence national priority setting and policy making.

 Dimes supported Hivos in the development of the organisation’s Gender Equality and Diversity Strategy (2018-2021), with an associated Action Plan and key gender and diversity tools that will be use to promote the integration of gender equality and diversity in Hivos’ policies, processes, administration and programming.
 The Strategy, Action Plan and Tools will guide the actions of all Hivos offices to mainstream gender and diversity into its programme/project development and management cycle; advocacy, communications and fundraising efforts; information and management systems and monitoring.